Are you tired of feeling like you're constantly swimming upstream, struggling to keep your head above water with your to-do list and daily tasks?

 - Provides a sense of accomplishment when you cross off an item on the list

-- Can be motivating and fun
+- Can be motivating

 The downsides of an ADHD to-do list